m4ttsch/omscs-notes-notes/computer-networks/introduction-history-and-internet-architecture.md

 ![](https://assets.omscs.io/notes/0016.png)

 The translation table provides a mapping between the public facing IP address/ports, and the IP addresses/ports that belong to hosts inside the private network.
-For example, let’s assume that a host 10.0.0.1 inside the private network, uses port 3345 to send traffic to a host in the public Internet with IP address 128.119.40.186 and port 80.
+For example, let's assume that a host 10.0.0.1 inside the private network, uses port 3345 to send traffic to a host in the public Internet with IP address 128.119.40.186 and port 80.
 Then the NAT table says that packets with the source IP address of 10.0.0.1 and source port 3345, they should be rewritten to a source address 138.76.29.7 and a source port of 5001 (or any source port number that is not currently used in the NAT translation table).
 Similarly, packets with a destination IP address of 138.76.29.7 and destination port of 5001, they will be rewritten to destination IP address 10.0.0.1 and destination port 3345.

 ### Why the NAT boxes violate the e2e principle?